Join Mingyur Rinpoche as he kicks off the new transmission with Buddhist Psychology: Mind Explained. REGISTER FREE!.

 Cortland DahlCortland Dahl

-He currently lives with his wife and son in Madison, Wisconsin.
+Cort currently lives with his wife and son in Madison, Wisconsin.

 Edwin KelleyEdwin Kelley

 Edwin Kelley first became interested in Buddhism in 1975 when he attended a meditation retreat near Perth, Australia.
-He later pursued a career as a public accountant and in 1992 went to Burma to undertake a six-month period of intensive retreat with the renowned meditation master Chanmyay Sayadaw.
+Then he later pursued a career as a public accountant and in 1992 went to Burma to undertake a six-month period of intensive retreat with the renowned meditation master Chanmyay Sayadaw.
 While practicing in Burma he ordained temporarily as a Theravada Buddhist monk.
+Edwin first encountered Vajrayana Buddhism in Dharamsala, India, in 1993 and became a student of Mingyur Rinpoche in 1998.

+Edwin has a postgraduate degree in Buddhist Studies from the University of Sunderland, UK.
 In 1994 he was hired as Director of Operations by one of America’s best known meditation retreat centers, the Insight Meditation Society (IMS), in Barre, MA.
 Eighteen months later he was appointed Executive Director of IMS and served in that capacity until 2003 when he resigned to pursue further long-term intensive meditation practice.

 Myoshin KelleyMyoshin Kelley